 1403.43 modify as follows:

-“The DCF and a centralized coordination function (either PCF or HCF) are defined so they may operate within the same BSS.
-When a PC is operating in a BSS, the PCF and DCF access methods alternate, with a CFP followed by a CP.
-This is described in greater detail in 10.4 (PCF).
-When an HC is operating in a BSS, it may generate an alternation of CFP and CP in the same way as a PC, using the DCF access method only during the CP.
+“The DCF and the hybrid coordination function are defined so they may operate within the same BSS.
 The HCF access methods (controlled and contention based) operate sequentially when the channel is in CP.
 Sequential operation allows the polled and contention based access methods to alternate, within intervals as short as the time to transmit a frame exchange sequence, under rules defined in 10.22 (HCF).

 1404.44 delete " during a CP "